dvaerum/zfs_maintainer/README.md

 # TODO
 - Added option to set schedule for patchmgmt
-- Make the code there generate the grub.cfg file failed if some variables are un-defined
-  `roles/grub_mkconfig/tasks/main.yml`
 - Make the grub menu expose bootable snapshots of the root filesystem with datetime for when they was created
 - ArchlinuxARM
   - mkinitcpio needs testing and don't build on aarch64